fbpx

 Systemic and Topical Retinoid Formulations

 Retinoids are vitamin-A-like molecules that can work wonders on the skin.
-Accutane is a kind of retinoid.
+Topical retinoids include tretinoin and adapalene.
+Isotretinoin can be used topically or orally.
+Accutane is one of several oral isotretinoin brands.

 How Does Accutane Work?